pulumi/docs/content/docs/quickstart/azure/review-project.md

 ```

 This Pulumi program creates an Azure resource group and storage account and exports the storage account's connection string.

+**Note**: In this program, the location of the resource group is set in the configuration setting `azure:location` (check the `Pulumi.dev.yaml` file).
+This is an easy way to set a global location for your program so you don't have to specify the location for each resource manually.
+The location for the storage account is automatically derived from the location of the resource group.
+To override the location for a resource, simply set the location property to one of Azure's [supported locations](https://azure.microsoft.com/en-us/global-infrastructure/locations/).

 {{% lang python %}}
 For Python, before we deploy the stack, the following commands need to be run to create a virtual environment, activate it, and install dependencies: